By Karen A. Soukiasian

 3. Puppy mills are notorious for not keeping the litter areas clean.
 Puppies are usually infested with parasites and get feces on them.
 To keep clean, a puppy will have to lick the feces off…therefore it becomes perfectly natural to them.
 That habit also keeps the parasite cycle repeating over and over.

 4. Nutritional imbalance.
-Your puppy or dog may receive what they need from their food and may need nutritional supplements.
+Your puppy or dog may not receive what they need from their food and may need nutritional supplements.
 Speak to your veterinarian.

 5. Absorption problems.
 Your puppy or dog may have parasites.
 Speak to your veterinarian.